CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 # Telekinesis

 **Passive Power: Lifting Hand**: The telekinetic may carry a single item next to them in a field of telekinetic force.
-The item's weight increases proportional to their highest telekinetic power, thogh they must use the recipe Contemplate Lifting Field to increase it.
+The item's weight increases proportional to their highest telekinetic power, though they must use the recipe Contemplate Lifting Field to increase it.

+Powers causing telekinetic damage have a 40% chance to stagger the target for 2 seconds and a 20% chance to down the target.
+Each of these is checked independently.

 ## Far Hand
 *Difficulty*: 1<br />